sailfish009/openstructure/modules/mol/mm/doc/settings.rst

   .. attribute::        constrain_bonds

-    Flag, whether all bonds should be constraint in :class:`TopologyCreator`. default: False
+    Flag, whether all bonds should be constrained in :class:`TopologyCreator`. default: False

   .. attribute::        rigid_water

     Flag, whether water molecules should be made rigid in :class:`TopologyCreator`.
 This is achieved by adding
-    a distance constraint on the the O-H bonds and an additional one between the two hydrogens. default: False
+    a distance constraint on the O-H bonds and an additional one between the two hydrogens. default: False

   .. attribute::        strict_interactions

-    Makes sure, that an error is thrown when a particular interaction cannot be parametrized with the given forcefield in the :class:`TopologyCreator`.
+    Makes sure that an error is thrown when a particular interaction cannot be parametrized with the given forcefield in the :class:`TopologyCreator`.
-    By setting it to False, these cases get just ignored. default: True
+    By setting it to False, these cases just get ignored. default: True

   .. attribute::        ideal_bond_length_constraints

     Flag, whether the ideal bond length from the :class:`Forcefield` should be taken for distance constraints in the :class:`TopologyCreator`.
-    :class:`Forcefield` should be taken.
-The actual distances from the :class:`EntityHandle` get taken otherwise. default: True
+    The actual distances from the :class:`EntityHandle` get taken otherwise.
+    default: True

   .. attribute::        fix_heavy_atoms